FlyingTasters2017/FlyingTasters/README.md

 **2** Attach the PixyCam on 1.7 meter hight

-**3** Set the non reflective floor carpet on the floor, under the camera view's field.
+**3** Set the non reflective floor carpet on the floor, under the camera's view field.

+**4** Set the drones on the carpet under the camera, on safe distance from each other.

 ### System configuration